jpanken/jpanken.github.io/about.md

 </div>
 <p>  <div class="manual-content">

-First of all, my name isn't Jaffle Pancake.
+My name isn't Jaffle Pancake.
 But it's pretty close.
+I've been making hats for two years and I'd like to share my experiences and experiments.

   </div>